Nih1tGupta/-Smart-Task-Management-API-with-Real-time-Features/README.md

 # 🧠 MERN Stack Task Management System

-A full-stack **Task Management System** built using the MERN stack.
+A full-stack **TeamOrbit-** **Task Management System** built using the MERN stack.
 This application allows users to create, read, update, and delete tasks with a clean and responsive interface.

 ---